tomwardill/Python-Articles/buildout-part1.rst

 Config Files
 ~~~~~~~~~~~~

 Pretty much everything that happens with buildout is controlled by its config file (this isn't quite true, but hey, 'basics').
-A config file is a simple ini (``ConfigParser``) style text file; that defines some sections, some options for those sections, and some choices in the options.
+A config file is a simple ini (``ConfigParser``) style text file that defines some sections, some options for those sections, and some choices in the options.

 In this case, the sections of a buildout config file (henceforth referred to as ``buildout.cfg``) are generally referred to as ``parts``.
 The most important of these parts is the ``buildout`` part itself, which controls the options for the buildout process.